israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Or you can use the backslash character ("\") at the end of each line to indicate that the string will continue on the next line.

+ Make sure there is no space or any other character after the backslash (except for a line break), or as an indent;

 #### Template Literals